amilaperera/dotfiles/README.md

 This repo contains my personal dotfiles mainly related to zsh/bash, vim, tmux and irb.

-The best way to install the environment is to use the ruby script which is provided with the dotfiles.
+The best way to install the environment is to use the [_environment setup_](https://github.com/amilaperera/dotfiles/blob/master/scripts/setup_env) script which is provided with the dotfiles.

 **Installation**